Back to Networking Knowledge Hub

 Installing NetBird

-The install script creates a default systemd service file that won't work on PiKVM's read-only filesystem.
+The AUR package ships a systemd template unit () whose default configuration won't work on PiKVM's read-only filesystem.
 It tries to write logs to and SSH config to , both of which are read-only.
-We need to edit the service file to redirect logs to the systemd journal and add a dependency on our overlay service.
+We need a systemd drop-in override to redirect logs, disable SSH config writes, and add a dependency on our overlay service.

-- and reference so the writable overlay is mounted before NetBird starts.
+• and reference so the writable overlay is mounted before NetBird starts.

-- sends logs to the systemd journal instead of a file on the read-only filesystem.
+• sends logs to the systemd journal instead of a file on the read-only filesystem.

-- prevents NetBird from writing an SSH convenience config to .
+• prevents NetBird from writing an SSH convenience config to .
 Without this, you'd see errors in the logs.
 SSH over NetBird still works fine using IP addresses directly; this only disables the ability to by hostname.

 Enable and start both services: